Shoemaker703/college_retention/README.md

 In this instance, I think false positives are more problematic than false negatives given that it is more of a problem to identify a school as above average when it is not.
 Thus, I will try and maximize precision scores throughout the modeling process.

-Seven different model types were run (logistic regression, KNN, decision tree, decision tree grid search, gradient boost, random forest, and random forest grid search).
-The final model selected was the random forest grid search, which had precision scores of .885 for the cross-validation process, .947 on the testing data, and .814 on the holdout test.
+Seven different classification model types were run (logistic regression, KNN, decision tree, decision tree grid search, gradient boost, random forest, and random forest grid search).
+The final model selected was the random forest grid search, which had precision scores of .899 for the cross-validation process, .922 on the testing data, and .944 on the holdout test.

 ## Conclusions